 There was a forest in the wilderness of Ziph, southeast of Hebron and a few miles west of the Dead Sea (1 Sa.
-23:15, 19).
-There was a forest in Hareth (1 Sa.
-22:5), which was south of Bethlehem.
-These places were in the Judean wilderness, which is largely barren wilderness except for the areas developed by the state of Israel since the 20th century.
+23:15, 19), and there was a forest in Hareth (1 Sa.
+22:5), which was south of Ziph toward the southern end of the Dead Sea.
+These places are in the Judean wilderness and the Negev, which has long been barren desert except for the areas developed by the state of Israel since the 20th century.

 In Elisha’s day, the prophets cut beams from a forest at the Jordan (2 Ki.
 6:1-2).